sainikhil2553/display16_LTSM/extras/doc/buffer_mode/README.md

 | 240x320| 153,600|

-Whether your MCU can use this mode will depend on size of display and you available heap SRAM memory of your MCU This table (AI generated) give some indication.
+Whether your MCU can use this mode will depend on size of display and the available heap SRAM memory of your MCU + program This table (figures are approximations) give some indication.
 Some examples of SRAM usage for selected display sizes.

 | MCU | Total SRAM | Usable for Framebuffer (safe) | Max Resol (safe) |
 |------------|------|---------|------------|